 You might have some snacks and unopened drinks to save for later, and that’s great.
+(By the way, here are fun ways to use up alcohol-soaked fruit!)
 But what about vegetables that got left out, or half-full glasses of beer?
 If you have a compost bin, almost everything from a party can be composted – fruits, vegetables, chips, nuts, leftover alcohol, even that bagel bite that fell on the floor.
 Just watch out for meat and dairy products, as too much of them can attract animals to your compost.

 You don’t have to have a lot of land for a compost bin!
 This one is a personal favorite.
 Even in a modest backyard, this 65 gallon bin works perfectly for us.
 It’s easy and fun to use, and there’s no smell to annoy the neighbors.